SgtFlame/articles/make/aethos/linux-distro.md

 # Notes on making a Linux Distro

+In addition to the links I've provided here, [Linux from Scratch](http://www.linuxfromscratch.org/index.html) is also a great resource for creating your own system.
+LFS focuses on building everything from source, which is a great way to do it.
+My instructions don't build everything from scratch.

 ## Tools

 First, you have to make sure LXC is installed.
 ```
 sudo apt install lxc
 ```

-LXC is a Linux container system that will allow us to create a specialized environment for creating our Linux distro (including building our own custom kernel, etc) without having to worry about messing up our existing kernel.
+LXC is a Linux container system that will allow us to create a specialized environment for creating our Linux distro (including building our own custom kernel, etc) without having to worry about messing up our existing installed operating system / kernel.

+You don't **have** to create a container, but I highly suggest it.
+It makes things a lot easier in the long run.

 ## Setup the Boot Creation Container